jontrulson/conquest/docs/conquest-guide.md

-The AI code used by the robot ships is the original strategy table that was generated by the conqstrat.r program with the exception of one new rule that lessens robot sun-deaths somewhat.
+The AI code used by the robot ships is the original strategy table that was generated by the conqstrat.r program with the exception of a couple of rules that lessens robot sun-deaths somewhat, and compensate for fuel scaling bugs in the original game.

 The conqstrat program can be used to modify the Robot strategy tables if you don't like the supplied rules.
 You can have a maximum of 32